If you want to know what to see on a romantic trip in North Sardinia, here are five charming villages ideal for a hand-in-hand stroll.

 The beauty of Sardinia is not all in its beautiful beaches of crystal clear water, its true essence is contained in much more.
-Natural monuments and unique landscapes, between hills and valleys, parks and natural reserves, small towns and archaeological sites, tradition and authenticity, handicraft and a deep food and wine culture.
+Natural monuments and unique landscapes, between hills and valleys, parks and natural reserves, small towns and archaeological sites, handicraft and a vast food and wine culture.
+And then again, its events and traditions preserve the most authentic part of the Sardinian soul.

-All this can be admired by visiting the beautiful villages of the region, small pearls set in unspoiled nature.
-Today we will discover the 5 most romantic hamlets of North Sardinia, ideal for a quiet walk, hand in hand, between a dip and the other.
+All this can be admired by visiting the beautiful hamlets of the region, small pearls set in unspoiled nature.
+If you want to know what to see in Sardinia on a trip with your sweetheart, here are the 5 most romantic villages in the North of the island.

 Aggius is one of the few municipalities of Gallura to have preserved the secular traditions of this historical sub-region: from Palm Sunday to Easter of Resurrection, there are celebrations that follow each other in the spectacular and folkloristic rites of the Spanish tradition.
 If you visit this ancient village, you absolutely must not miss the ethnographic museum Oliva Carta Cannas, which preserves the testimonies of the ancient past of the village.
 Aggius is also known for the production of carpets and the art of weaving.